Disentangling Brillouin's negentropy law of information and Landauer's law on data erasure: Thermostatistics

-$H$ is named quantity of information emitted by the source and by identification with Eq.\ref{GS}, $S=H \times \ln 2$ is its entropy. \item Within a factor, $H$ (and thus $S$) is the only measure of uncertainty on the upcoming character that is 1)~continuous in $p$; 2)~increasing in $\mathcal W=1/p$ for uniform distributions; 3)~additive over different independent sources of uncertainty. \end{enumerate}
+$H$ is named quantity of information emitted by the source and by identification with Equation~(\ref{GS}), $S=H \times \ln 2$ is its entropy. \item Within a factor, $H$ (and thus $S$) is the only measure of uncertainty on the upcoming character that is (1)~continuous in $p$; (2)~increasing in $\mathcal W=1/p$ for uniform distributions; and (3)~additive over different independent sources of uncertainty. \end{enumerate}

-These results are general and apply regardless of the random variable, and in particular to the constantly evolving phases of any physical dynamic system.
-It follows that, having been a quantity of heat dissipated (Clausius), then the logarithm of a number of possibilities (Gibbs), entropy is now (Shannon), and all at once, the uncertainty that the observer has concerning the phase of the system.
-Here again, its understanding had made great progress.
+These results are general and apply regardless of the random variable, and~in particular to the constantly evolving phases of any physical dynamic system.
+It follows that entropy, having first been defined as a quantity of dissipated heat ({Clausius}) and then as the logarithm of a number of possibilities ({Gibbs}), is now---according to {Shannon}---the~uncertainty that the observer has concerning the phase of the system.
+Here again, its understanding had made great~progress.

-These two results were quickly recognized as a major advance for thermostatics.
-Brillouin, with his law of information\,\cite{Brillouin1953, Brillouin_1956_book} and Jaynes, with the maximum entropy principle\,\cite{Jaynes_1957, Jaynes_1957b}, were the firsts.
-The first point will be presented in the following section; we will therefore give a brief overview of the second here.
+These two results were quickly recognized as a major advance in thermostatics.
+Brillouin, with~his law of information~\cite{Brillouin1953, Brillouin_1956_book} and Jaynes, with~the maximum entropy principle~\cite{Jaynes_1957, Jaynes_1957b}, were the first.
+The first point will be presented in the following section; therefore, we provide a brief overview of the second~here.

-How to describe or mentally represent, in a rational way, something that we only partially know?
-That is in reality the central question of science.
-The description must account for all pieces of information, otherwise it would be incomplete, but it must not invent an information that comes out of nowhere (which would constitute a synthetic \textit{a priori} knowledge).
-For instance, this is the problem of linear-regression: for the solution (the description) to be unique, the degree of the polynomial must be less than the number of points.
+How to describe or mentally represent, in~a rational way, something that we only partially know?
+That is, in reality, the central question of science.
+The description must account for all pieces of information; otherwise, it would be incomplete, but~it must not invent information that comes out of nowhere (which would constitute a synthetic {{a priori}} knowledge).
+For instance, this is the problem of linear regression: for the solution (the description) to be unique, the~degree of the polynomial must be less than the number of points.
 Solving such a problem amounts to seeking a unique description that maximizes the uncertainty about the information we do not have.
-For a description involving a probability distribution, Shore and Johnson\,\cite{Shore_1980} showed that maximizing its entropy (instead of another possible measure of uncertainty) is the only procedure leading to a unique solution.
+For~a description involving a probability distribution, Shore and Johnson~\cite{Shore_1980} showed that maximizing its entropy (instead of another possible measure of uncertainty) is the only procedure leading to a unique~solution.